wtarreau/bootterm/README.md

 ### Waiting for any port

 A different approach consists in waiting for either a specific port or any port.
 By default, issuing `bt ttyUSB0` will fail if this terminal doesn't exist yet.
 But with `bt -a ttyUSB0`, BootTerm will wait for the device to appear.
+Just like with `-n`, this wait feature is ignored when `-l` is used to get an instant list of detected ports.

 With no device name specified, it will wait for any usable device and use the most recent one.
 If some ports are already on board and must never be used, they can be excluded using the environment variable `BT_SCAN_EXCLUDE_PORTS`, which is a comma-delimited list of device names, possibly ending with `*`: